-- H (Honors) shall be given for work of extraordinary excellence. - S (Satisfactory) shall designate work that satisfactorily meets or exceeds the expectations set for the task. - $\underline{U}$ (Unsatisfactory) shall designate failure, and no credit shall be given for the course.
-In no case may a grade of $\underline{U}$ be changed or deleted from a student's permanent record.
-If a grade of $\underline{U}$ is incurred in a required course, the course must be retaken.
+- Satisfactory) shall designate work that satisfactorily meets or exceeds the expectations set for the task - U (Unsatisfactory) shall designate failure, and no credit shall be given for the course.
+In no case may a grade of U be changed or deleted from a student's permanent record.
+If a grade of U is incurred in a required course, the course must be retaken.
+(See section J for special circumstances)